nleroy917/dissertation/sections/appendix/atacformer/figures.typ

     [Kidney 22k], [Kidney], [Healthy], [22,772], [-], [10X],
     [Cornea atlas], [Eye], [Healthy], [1,209], [GSE155683], [Lako 2021]
   ),
-  caption: [Supplementary Table 1: Detailed information about all datasets used to curate the single-cell atlas.], )<atacformer-pretraining-dataset-table>
+  caption: [Supplementary Table 1: Detailed information about all datasets used to curate the single-cell atlas for Atacformer.], )<atacformer-pretraining-dataset-table>

 #figure(